aesthetic0001/js-virtualizer/readme.md

 ![Unit Tests](https://github.com/aesthetic0001/js-virtualizer/actions/workflows/tests.yml/badge.svg)

 js-virtualizer is a proof-of-concept project which brings virtualization-based obfuscation to javascript.
 In this implementation, bytecode is fed to a virtual machine implemented in javascript which runs on its own instruction set.
 A transpiler is included to convert select **functions** to opcodes for the VM.
 It is important to note that js-virtualizer is **not intended for use on entire programs, but rather for specified functions**!
-There will be a significant performance hit if you try to run an entire program through the VM (it is also not practical as truely concurrent async is not supported by the current implementation, so everything in the program would have to run synchronously)
+There will be a significant performance hit if you try to run an entire program through the VM (it is also not practical to do so as truely concurrent async is not supported by the current implementation, so everything in the program would have to run synchronously)

 ## Usage